eddyerburgh/notes/docs/operating-systems/linux/kernel-data-structures.md

         (type *)( (char *)__mptr - offsetof(type,member) );})
 ```

-`container_of()` can find the parent structure given a pointer to the member, because the offset of a given variable in a structure is fixed by the ABI at compile time {% cite lkd -l 89 %}.
+This is possible because the offset of a given member in a structure is fixed by the ABI at compile time {% cite lkd -l 89 %}.

 ### Defining a linked list